sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/rockskip.md

 For other deployments, make sure the `symbols` service has access to the codeintel DB then set the environment variables.

-## How do I use Rockskip?
+**Step 2:** Kick off indexing

+1. Visit your repository in the Sourcegraph UI
+1. Click on the branch selector, click **Commits**, and select the second most recent commit (this avoids routing the request to Zoekt)
-Simply visit your repository in Sourcegraph and open the symbols sidebar to kick off indexing.
+1. Open the symbols sidebar to kick off indexing (it's ok to see a loading spinner, that probably means indexing is in progress)

+**Step 3:** See the section below to [check on the indexing status](#how-do-i-check-the-indexing-status).

+**Step 4:** Open the symbols sidebar again and the symbols should appear quickly.
+Hover popovers and jump-to-definition via search-based code intelligence should also respond quickly.

+That's it!
+New commits will be indexed automatically when users visit them.

 ## How long does indexing take?